Algorithms for the ferromagnetic Potts model on expanders: Preliminaries

 The associated Gibbs measure $\nu$ on $\Omega$ is given by $\nu(\Lambda) = \prod_{\gam\in\Lambda}w_\gam / \Xi$, in much the same way as the Gibbs measures associated to the partition function of the Potts and random cluster models.
 It may be helpful to observe that $\Xi$ is the multivariate independence polynomial of the graph on $\cP$ with edges between incompatible polymers, evaluated at the polymer weights given by $w$, and hence $\nu$ is the associated hard-core measure.

 The \emph{cluster expansion} of $\Xi$ is a formal power series for $\ln \Xi$ with terms given by \emph{clusters}.
 A cluster $\Gamma$ is an ordered tuple of polymers, and to each $\Gamma$ we associate an \emph{incompatibility graph} $H(\Gamma)$.
 This graph has vertex set $\Gamma$ (i.e.\ a vertex for each polymer present in $\Gamma$ with multiplicity) and each pair of vertices representing incompatible polymers is an edge of $H(\Gamma)$.
+By convention, a polymer is incompatible with itself.
 We write $\C$ for the set of all clusters.
 The formal power series corresponding to the cluster expansion is then

 where $\phi$ is the Ursell function